mprib/caliscope/README.md

 The package comes included with a sample tracker using Google's Mediapipe which illustrates how to use the tracker API.
 The camera management backend allows for recording of synchronized frames from connected webcams, though the frame rate/resolution/number of cameras will be limited by the bandwidth of the current system.

+The gif below gives a quick demo of the following steps:
+1. Single Camera Calibration
+2. Multicamera Calibratoin
+3. Synchronized Recording
+4. Post-processing with Mediapipe Holistic
+5. Visualization of triangulated results

 ![Quick_Demo](https://github.com/mprib/pyxy3d/assets/31831778/5fc8e15e-ca64-447b-86b8-69c64601199c)

 ## Quick Start